slhck/slhck.github.io/publications.md

 ### Conference and Workshop Contributions

 * Herglotz, C., Robitza, W., Raake, A., Hossfeld, T., & Kaup, A. (2023).
 Power Reduction Opportunities on End-User Devices in Quality-Steady Video Streaming.
-15th International Conference on Quality of Multimedia Experience (QoMEX), 1.
+15th International Conference on Quality of Multimedia Experience (QoMEX).
 * Braun, F., Rao, R. R. R., Robitza, W., & Raake, A. (2023).
 Automatic Audiovisual Asynchrony Measurement for Quality Assessment of Videoconferencing.
 15th International Conference on Quality of Multimedia Experience (QoMEX).
 * Herglotz, C., Robitza, W., Kränzler, M., Kaup, A., & Raake, A. (2022).
 Modeling of Energy Consumption and Streaming Video QoE using a Crowdsourcing Dataset.
 14th International Conference on Quality of Multimedia Experience (QoMEX).
 * Robitza, W., Ramachandra-Rao, R. R., Göring, S., Dethof, A., & Raake, A. (2022).
 Deploying the ITU-T P.1203 QoE model in the wild and retraining for new codecs.
 Proceedings of the 1st Conference on Mile-High Video, 121–122.